 He had been employed as an accountant with mining companies in the state until about 10 years ago when he left to work for a mining company near San Francisco.
 He retired about four years ago and since had made his home with a sister in Tempe, Mrs. Jessie Gililland.
+Other survivors are a brother,

-Other survivors are a brother, Edgar L. Hendrix, Long Beach, Calif., and another sister, Mrs. C. P. Tillman, Eugene, Ore.
+Other survivors are a brother, Edgar L. Hendrix, Long Beach, Calif.. and another sister, Mrs. C. P. Tillman.
+Eugene.
+Ore.